nikoksr/konfetty/README.md

     //
     // &RoomConfig{
     //     Devices: []any{
-    //         &LightDevice{BaseDevice: BaseDevice{Enabled: true}, Brightness: 50},           // The first light device stays enabled and was given a brightness of 50
+    //         // The first light device stays enabled and was given a brightness of 50
+    //         &LightDevice{BaseDevice: BaseDevice{Enabled: true}, Brightness: 50},
+    //
-    //         &LightDevice{BaseDevice: BaseDevice{Enabled: false}, Brightness: 75},          // The second light device was disabled and given a brightness of 75
+    //         // The second light device was disabled and kept the custom brightness of 75
+    //         &LightDevice{BaseDevice: BaseDevice{Enabled: false}, Brightness: 75},
+    //
-    //         &ThermostatDevice{BaseDevice: BaseDevice{Enabled: true}, Temperature: 20.0},   // The thermostat device was enabled and given a temperature of 20.0
+    //         // The thermostat device was enabled and given a temperature of 20.0
+    //         &ThermostatDevice{BaseDevice: BaseDevice{Enabled: true}, Temperature: 20.0},
     //     },
     // }